Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/517_Super_Washing_Machines.md

 # Solution

+Notice that below two solutions are essentailly the same just from different perspective, please check their difference.

+__The key point is to realize that we can add maximum two dress on a machine(adding one from left neighbor and one from right neighbor), but can give away maximum one dress on a machine.__

+### Solution if we think from operation perspective

 First we check the sum of dresses in all machines. if that number cannot be divided by count of machines, there is no solution.

 Otherwise, we can always transfer a dress from one machine to another, one at a time until every machines reach the same number, so there must be a solution.
 In this way, the total actions is sum of operations on every machine.